 Preparing for Surgery and the Road to Recovery

 Regardless of the procedure or procedures chosen, most bunion surgeries can be conducted during a single appointment at our office, with no hospital stay and patients able to return home the same day.
 Normally only local anesthesia is required, but we have other options available if you prefer.
 You will need someone to help drive you home.

 There’s no way around it: bunion surgery recovery takes time.
-Although the length of full healing varies depending on the type of surgery performed, your age, and your health status, a full recovery may last anywhere from 6 weeks to 6 months or more.
+Although the recovery process varies depending on the type of surgery performed, your age, and your health status; a full recovery may last anywhere from 6 weeks to 6 months or more.

 The success of surgery also depends on your commitment to post-operative care.
 It’s essential that you follow all our instructions, including keeping the stitches dry, avoiding weight bearing activities until we give you the go-ahead, performing any post-operative physical therapy, and calling us immediately if you notice any trouble signs of infection, such as fever or chills.

 Still, while no one particularly enjoys a lengthy recovery, a few weeks or months of limited or no weight bearing is often a relatively small price to pay for a lasting solution to chronic, debilitating pain.

 If bunions are causing a major pain in your life, we urge you to schedule an appointment with the experts at Associates in Podiatry.
 Dr. Todd E. Stevens and Dr. Danny J. Gomez are dedicated to offering the highest level of service to their patients and will take the time to help you through the process, whether you decide on surgery or not.
 To schedule an appointment, please use our online appointment request form, or call us at (609) 924-8333 for the Princeton office or (908) 687-5757 for Roselle Park.